isomerpages/mccy-sgt/_media-centre/0-features.md

 ### #RecycleRight Citizens' Workgroup

 "This is about us speaking up for a greener environment, but with our actions too".
 Read more about Mr David Lau's experience [here](/media-centre/featured-stories/MrDavidLau).

+### SG Strong Box

+"Everyone is talented in his or her own way."
+Read more about Ms Faith Lum’s initiative on staying engaged [here](/media-centre/featured-stories/MsFaithLum).

+### Masks for all SG

+"Wear it because you care."
+Read more about Ms Von Leong’s initiative on staying safe [here](/media-centre/featured-stories/MsVonLeong).